repomaa/mocoapp-api-docs/sections/schedules.md

 # Schedules

-German: "Planung"
+German: "Absenz"

 ## Attributes

+Schedules are now used for absences only.
+Use [Planning Entries](sections/planning_entries.md) for project schedules.

-The planning entry representation contains among the standard fields also:
+The schedule representation contains among the standard fields also:

-- assignment (project assignment or absence)
+- assignment (absence)
 - assigned user (staff)

 ```json